benwilcock/pcf-springboot-demo/kubernetes.md

 ./k8s-watch.sh
 ```

-## Perform an application rollout
+## Perform an application rollout in Kubernetes

-To change the application version you have installed, first build an image for the new version by editing the `build.gradle` file.
-Then change the `src/main/kubernetes/deployment.yaml` to match your new image.
-Then apply the change as shown below.
-Doing so will perform an upgrade (or downgrade) based on the strategy and settings in your `deployment.yaml`.
+To perform an upgrade (or downgrade) based on the strategy and settings in your `deployment.yaml` follow these steps...

+1. Build a new Docker image for the new app version by editing the `build.gradle` file.
+1. Change the `src/main/kubernetes/deployment.yaml` kubernetes manifest to match your new image name (and add a reson for the history).
+1. Apply the change in kubernetes using `kubectl` as shown below...

 ```bash
 ./k8s-build.sh
 kubectl apply -f src/main/kubernetes/deployment.yaml kubectl rollout history deployment mydeployment
 ```

+If you go with the defaults I've set, Kubernetes will perform a blue/green deployment of your new version, checking for health as it goes.

 ## Interacting with a running Pod in Kubernetes